Shipping: 1 book £1.99 | 2 books £2.99 | 3 books £3.99

 ABOUT THE AUTHOR

-Dr Okike has also authored The Greatest Debtor to His Love and a Trophy of His Grace, Your New Life, Living for Purpose, The Torch Bearer, How I Stood Up to Cancer and Are You a Kingdom Woman? amongst others.
+Dr Okike has also authored The Greatest Debtor to His Love and a Trophy of His Grace, Your New Life(1st and 2nd editions), Living for Purpose, The Torch Bearer, How I Stood Up to Cancer, Are You a Kingdom Woman?, Life’s Lessons from a Collection of Donkey Stories and Together Forever: 15 Secrets to Life-long Marriage, amongst others.
 She is passionate about making a difference in the lives of others and showing the love of Jesus in practical ways.
 This is reflected in all her writings.

 To find out more, visit www.bookaidforafrica.com.

 Although all those who endorsed my book, ‘Are You a Kingdom Woman?’ indicated that the book was appropriate for both men and women, because of the title, most men have been hesitant to pick up the book for themselves.
 Some of the men that purchased the book, did so for their wives.
 However, given the importance of the subject matter, the burden to write the version for men has been very strong.
 I knew I could not avoid it, and so I am delighted to be writing this book to inspire male believers to become all that they were destined to be.

 Like the version for women, the title of this version for men is also in the form of a question, ‘Are You a Kingdom Man?’
 This is because it requires every man who reads the book to answer the question sincerely and realistically.
 It demands some soul-searching and hopefully by the time the male reader gets to the end of the book, he should be sure of the answer to the question, ‘who is a ‘kingdom man’? and what distinguishes him from any other man?
 What kingdom are we referring to here?
 It is anticipated that by the time we have answered these questions, there will be no doubt in our minds as to what we mean by ‘a kingdom man’.